Administrators, Authors, Custom Author roles and Reviewers

 Administrators

-If your dominKnow | ONE subscription is Solo or Teams, then your “creators” will all be Administrator-type authors.
+If your team is small (Business in our current licensing, Solo or Teams in our previous licensing) then your “creators” will all be Administrator authors.

 And that makes sense.
 For example, if you have a team of three authors, odds are that everyone should have access to all the content in order to maintain or update it.